ggonnella/textformats/manuals/TF-Spec_howto.md

 In general, there is no special support for numbers formatted unconventially.
 That is, they must be validated as strings and the conversion to/from numbers is then done in the calling code.
-An exception are cases in which there is a limited number of values, for which the textual representations can be simply enumerated:
+An exception are cases in which there is a limited number of values, for which the string representations can be simply enumerated:
 ```YAML
 datatypes: